katherinel09/sp2021-asg1-secchat/sp2021-asg1-secchat/README.md

 $ ./server port_num &
 ```

 In the main funtion, a reference for the port is defined as well as a new server_state struct.
-The arguments are then parsed to insure that no malicious arguments may be inputted by an attacker and affect out system.
+The arguments are then parsed to ensure that no malicious arguments may be inputted by an attacker and affect out system.

-The server then begins to start listning and waiting for connects.
+Them, we initialize the state of the server using the reference to the above struct.
+We clear the previous memory and begin to initialize the correct sockets to the specified ports according to the system reqiurements.

+Now, the server is able to register SIGCHLD signals and will interrupt accept them, while SIGPIPE signals are completely ignored.
+The server then is called to make the connections between sockets and ports that were earlier initialized, thus allowing the server to start listening for incoing client conenctions.

+While the server is waiting, it will continuously check for new client connections through the children_check method.
+The server will infinitely check if a child has finished or not, and if they did finish, then how the child died.
+The server then parses the messages of all the existing children, by allocating read and write file descriptor references.
+The program will then inifintely handle incoming notifcations and send outgoing notifications to the client until terminated.

 When the server is no longer needed, allocated memory is freed and the program exits a return code of 0.

 ### Methods in client.c
 ```c=